gaucho-labs/leptos-query/README.md

 - **Configurable Caching & SWR**: Queries are cached by default, ensuring quick access to your data.
 You can configure your stale and cache times per query with Stale While Revalidate (SWR) system.

-- **Reactivity at Its Core**: Leptos Query deeply integrates with Leptos' reactive system to transform asynchronous query fetchers into reactive Signals.
+- **Reactivity at the Core**: Leptos Query deeply integrates with Leptos' reactive system to transform asynchronous query fetchers into reactive Signals.

 - **Server-Side Rendering (SSR) Compatibility**: Fetch your queries on the server and smoothly serialize them to the client, just as you would with a Leptos Resource.